 Parents Need to Know

-What's the story?
+What's the Story?

-In THE MUPPETS TAKE MANHATTAN, Kermit, Piggy, Fozzie, Gonzo are all graduating from the same regional college together.
+In THE MUPPETS TAKE MANHATTAN, Kermit, Piggy, Fozzie, and Gonzo are all graduating from the same regional college together.
 Riding high on the success of their senior variety show "Manhattan Melodies," a confident Kermit decides they should take their production to Broadway.
-They arrive in New York, but an enthusiastic producer turns out to be a crook and they decide to temporarily disband.
-When the son (Lonny Price) of a legitimate showman decides to stage "Manhattan Melodies," a new crisis arises -- Kermit has amnesia.
+They arrive in New York, but an enthusiastic producer turns out to be a crook, and they decide to temporarily disband.
+When the son (Lonny Price) of a legitimate showman decides to stage "Manhattan Melodies," a new crisis arises: Kermit has amnesia.
 Unbeknownst to his friends, he's working at an all-frog advertising agency, and the show can't go on without him.
 Most of these silly complications provide the lightweight excuse to do full-fledged all-singing, all-dancing musical numbers in grand old-fashioned style, culminating in the wedding (!) of Kermit and Piggy, a development that no subsequent Muppet movies have acknowledged.

 This is sort of a redo of the original The Muppet Movie, showing how the bunch all broke into show business, though with a different and fresh orientation and energy that never lets down.
 It's done in the zesty spirits of the old Mickey Rooney/Judy Garland "let's put on a show" musicals that poured out of MGM.